kyma-project/cloud-manager/docs/user/resources/04-80-azure-redis-instance.md

 If the default IpRange does not exist, it is automatically created.
 Manually create a non-default IpRange with specified Classless Inter-Domain Routing (CIDR) and use it only in advanced cases of network topology when you want to control the network segments to avoid range conflicts with other networks.

-When creating AzureRedisInstance, one field is mandatory: `sku.capacity`.
+When creating AzureRedisInstance, one field is mandatory: `redisTier`.

 Optionally, you can specify the `redisConfiguration`, `redisVersion`, `shardCount` and `redisConfiguration` fields.